evolvingweb/sitediff/README.md

   Often development or staging sites are protected by [HTTP Authentication](http://en.wikipedia.org/wiki/Basic_access_authentication).
   SiteDiff allows you to specify a username and password, by using a URL like `http://user:pass@example.com`.

+  There is also an option to ignore untrusted certificates by specifying an `--insecure` flag.

 * **Running inside containers**